Shaving gels have gotten such a bad rap because of inferior brands loaded with chemicals that irritate skin.

 In fact, some might argue that shave gels are great for sensitive skin because of the lubrication and moisture it provides.

-One of the very few shave gels that’s truly fragrance free, Every Man Jack is a winner here because of its low price and non-toxic ingredient list.
+One of the very few shave gels that are genuinely fragrance-free, Every Man Jack is a winner here because of its low cost and non-toxic ingredient list.

 Chamomile extract helps soothe and hydrate while aloe and vitamin E soothes irritation and protects skin.